samratjha96/file-cabinet/PRD.md

 ### 4.2.
 Technology Stack

-- **Frontend:** React.js (or a similar modern framework like Vue.js) for a responsive and dynamic user interface.
+- **Frontend:** React 19 with TypeScript and Vite for modern development experience
-- **Backend:** Node.js with Express.js for its non-blocking I/O, which is ideal for handling many concurrent requests.
+- **Backend:** Node.js with Express.js - minimal API with only 3 endpoints
-- **Storage:** AWS S3 for its scalability, durability, and performance.
+- **Storage:** AWS S3 for scalable file storage
-- **AWS SDK:** To interact with S3 from the backend.
+- **Architecture:** Clean, simple architecture with custom hooks and shared utilities

 ## 5. Development Plan